-Library Resources for A&HA 4085, Historical Foundations of Art Education
+Library Resources and Services for A&HA 4085, Historical Foundations of Art Education

-This virtual handout is intended as an overview of library resources and services of particular relevance for Professor Ami Kantawala’s Fall 2011 course A&HA 4085, Historical Foundations of Art Education.
-The resources, primarily electronic but also some print, have been selected to support the objectives of the course, i.e., to provide “an introduction to major historical events and underlying beliefs, values, and practices that have influenced contemporary art and art education programs at all levels of instruction in the U.S. as well as internationally.”
-The library services and publications section consists of research consultation/assistance and document delivery/retrieval options available to all members of the Teachers College community.
+This research guide is intended as an overview of library resources and services of particular relevance for Professor Ami Kantawala’s Fall 2016 course A&HA 4085, Historical Foundations of Art Education.
+The resources, primarily electronic but also some print, have been selected to support the objectives of the course, i.e., to introduce students to “the idea of ‘doing’ historical research and major historical events and underlying beliefs, values and practices that influence contemporary art education at all levels of instruction.”
+This guide also includes a section describing research consultation and assistance services and options for document retrieval and delivery available to all members of the Teachers College community.

 Library Services and Publications